 Famously known as the “Manchester of India”, Ahmedabad is the biggest city of Gujarat.
 Ahmedabad is also the sixth biggest city in India.
 Situated on the banks of River Sabarmati, Ahmedabad is also called Karnavati or Amdavad.
 This city is much diversified culturally and also a flourishing industrial center.
-This place lures in tourists by flaunting its historical sites, ancient temples and mosques.
-The famous places of Ahmedabad include Jama Masjid and Sabarmati Ashram, Sidi Saiyed ki Jali, Kankariya Lake, Manekchowk etc.
+This place lures in tourists by flaunting its historical sites, ancient temples, and mosques.
+The famous places of Ahmedabad include Jama Masjid and Sabarmati Ashram, Sidi Saiyed ki Jali, Kankariya Lake, Manekchowk, etc.

 Why Is Ahmedabad Known As The ‘Manchester Of India’?

-Ahmedabad is a huge producer of Denim, and a renowned exporter of gems and Jewellery.
+Ahmedabad is a huge producer of Denim and a renowned exporter of gems and Jewellery.
 However, the major industry in Ahmedabad is textile.
 In 1861, Ranchhodlal Chhotalal had established the first textile mill.
 It is also called as Shahpur mill.
-This further paved the way for a lot of other textile mills like Calico mill.
+This further paved the way for a lot of other textile mills like the Calico mill.
 Other mills were then started by Maganbhai, Amabalal Sarabhai, Kasturbhai Lalbhai.
-This further helped Ahmedabad become the center for commercial and industrial house.
+This further helped Ahmedabad become the center for commercial and industrial houses.
 The number of textile mills then increased to about 33 by the year 1905.
 Owing to such vast developments in the textile sector, Ahmedabad came to be known as the ‘Manchester of India’.

 Ahmedabad, The Manchester Of India: Continuing To Progress